TOUR Info Index HOME ©2001UnimaxNYC

 For tattooing,

-This is the only "pain in the neck part:" you should rinse out the tube after finishing the job.
+This is the only "pain in the neck part" you should rinse out the tube after finishing the job.

 Run your needle and tube in your cleaning cup just like changing colors.